BCom International Economic Groupings Notes Study Material

 (c) To formulate similar regulations in various fields including, economic and financial affairs, agriculture, industry, commerce, customs and communications, education and culture, social and health affairs, information and tourism, and legislative and administrative affairs;

-(d) To stimulate scientific and technological progress in various fields, and to establish scientific research centres and implement common projects;
+(d) To stimulate scientific and technological progress in various fields, establish scientific research centres and implement common projects;

 (e) To encourage co-operation by the private sector;